smehra92/nextjsbasictoadvance/README.md

                 export default Post

-chapter 5 : Mongo DB (Server Action) + CRUD
+chapter 5 : Mongo DB (Server Action) + CRUD    (For chapter4 -- "b" section )

+chapter 6 : Prisma + MySQL + grip     (For chapter4 -- "a" section)

+Note :
-Note : page.jsx : For returning html or markup.
+        page.jsx : For returning html or markup.

         route.js : For handling HTTP request (For this we use route handlers).